What to lookout for when calibrating - LightSpace CMS, Calman, and DisplayCal/Argyll

 The Delta Distribution graph is a quick way to assess the overall calibration accuracy for the whole display.
 Ideally, the graph plots should be as far to the left as possible, and as tall as possible (basically, the taller and narrower the plot, the better, so long as it is all the way to the left of the chart!).
 Looking at the above graphs the difference between the LightSpace CMS, Calman and DisplayCal/Argyll calibration results are obvious, with LightSpace CMS showing a significantly greater level of overall accuracy.

 (Shading has been added to the graph to aid visualisation)

-As can be seen, LightSpace show most Delta-E errors to be between 0.0-1.5, with no errors below 2.5-3.0, while Calman and DisplayCal/Argyll show most Delta-E errors to be between 0.5-2.5, with errors all the way to greater than 5.0.
+As can be seen, LightSpace shows most Delta-E errors to be between 0.0-1.5, with no errors above 2.5-3.0, while Calman and DisplayCal/Argyll show most Delta-E errors to be between 0.5-2.5, with errors all the way to greater than 5.0.

 Note: This calibration comparison was performed with the newer i1 Display Pro OEM RevB, which has better capabilities than the older original i1 Display Pro, as used for the previous Calibration Comparison, and in conjunction with changes made to the LightSpace CMS 'Colour Engine' has resulted in the far more even Delta-E distribution as seen here.

 The PDF reports exported from LightSpace CMS can be downloaded here:

 Previous Calibration Comparison

 A previous Calibration Comparison using older versions of LightSpace CMS and Calamn can be seen here: